 In spring the weather begins to warm up with average temperatures between 13.8 - 30.6°C (56.8 - 87°F).
 It can bring spectacular thunderstorms and cool evenings.

-Frequently Asked Questions about the weather in Alice Springs
+Frequently asked questions about the weather in Uluru and Alice Springs

 December experiences the longest hours of daylight with sunrise at approximately 5:40am and sunset at 7:20pm.
 June has the least hours of daylight with sunrise at approximately 7:15am and sunset at 5:55pm.

-The average relative humidity in Alice Springs is 24%.
-Humidity is lowest in September (18%) and highest in June (80%).
+The average relative humidity in Alice Springs is 24 per cent.
+Humidity is lowest in September (18 per cent) and highest in June (80 per cent).

 Alice Springs and Uluru travellers should look out for the UV index in local weather reports, which describes the daily solar UV radiation intensity.
 Protect yourself from sunburn by using SPF30+ sunscreen, which is readily available throughout Australia at supermarkets, convenience stores and pharmacies, and wearing sun-smart clothing, including a hat and sunglasses.